 The American Buffalo or Gold Buffalo coin is a 24-karat bullion coin that was first sold by the U.S. Mint in 2006.
-Unlike previous American gold coinage, which has traditionally been 22-karat (or .9167 ), the American Buffalo Gold was the first coin minted of .9999 fine gold coin to be produced by the U.S. Government for public distribution.
+Unlike previous American gold coinage, which has traditionally been 22-karat (or .9167 ), the American Buffalo gold coin was the first coin minted of .9999 fine gold coin to be produced by the U.S. Government for public distribution.
 Its production was authorized by the Presidential 41 Coin Act in December, 2005.
-The American Gold Buffalo is minted at the United States Mint in West Point, New York.
-By law, all of the gold used in the production of the American Buffalo bullion coin must be from newly-mined sources within the United States
+The American Buffalo gold coin is minted at the United States Mint in West Point, New York.
+By law, all of the gold used in the production of the American Buffalo bullion coin must be from newly-mined sources within the United States.

 1 Troy oz American Buffalo Gold Coin

 1/4 Troy oz American Buffalo Gold Coin